dstackai/dstack/docs/examples/index.md

           - cat output/hello.txt
     ```

-!!! tip "NOTE:"
-    If you want to create a tag buy uploading data from your local machine,
-    use the [`dstack tags add`](../reference/cli/index.md#dstack-tags-add) command with `-a PATH` argument pointing to
-    the local folder with the data to upload.

-### Workflows

-Another way to reuse artifacts of a workflow is by using the name of a workflow.

-The workflow below uses the output artifacts from the last run of the `hello-txt` workflow:

-=== "`.dstack/workflows/deps.yaml`"

-    ```yaml
-    workflows:
-      - name: cat-txt-2
-        provider: bash
-        deps:
-          - workflow: hello-txt
-        commands:
-          - cat output/hello.txt
-    ```

 !!! info "NOTE:"
-    Make sure to run the `hello-txt` workflow beforehand.
+    Tags are only supported for remote runs.
+If you want to use a tag for a local run, you must first push the
+    artifacts of the local run using the `dstack push` command.

+    You can create also a tag by uploading arbitrary local files.
+To do this, use the `dstack tags add` command
+    with the `-a PATH` argument, which should point to the local folder containing local files.

 ### External repos

-By default, dstack looks up tags and workflows within the same Git repo.
+By default, dstack looks up tags and workflows within the same repo.

-If you want to refer to a tag or a workflow from another Git repo,
+If you want to refer to a tag or a workflow from another repo,
 you have to prepend the name (of the tag or the workflow) with the repo name.

-The workflow below uses a tag from the `dstackai/dstack` Git repo.
+The workflow below uses a tag from the `dstackai/dstack` repo:

 === "`.dstack/workflows/deps.yaml`"